eggjs/egg-ts-helper/README.md

 ## Extend

-`egg-ts-helper` not only support the base loader( controller, middleware ... ), but also support to configure your own loader.
+`egg-ts-helper` not only support the base loader( controller, middleware ... ), but also support to configure custom loader.

 ### Use build-in generator

-for example.
-If I want to auto create the d.ts for `egg-mongodb`. configuring watchDirs in `{cwd}/tshelper.js` and use `class` generator
+For example.
+Creating the d.ts for `egg-mongodb` by `egg-ts-helper`.

 ```typescript
 // ./tshelper.js